-See Exhibit D - Student Enrollment and Exhibit E Student Demographics
+See Exhibit C - Student Enrollment and Exhibit E Student Demographics

-The Superintendent's Proposed 2018-2019 Operating Budget includes an additional 10.1 FTE over the 2017-2018 budget to support projected increases in enrollment at the secondary level (6-12) consistent with standard staffing formulas and the addition of a teacher of the visually impaired to replace service reduction from BESB.
+The Proposed 2018-2019 Operating Budget includes an additional 11.3 FTE over the 2017-2018 budget to support projected increases in enrollment at the secondary level (6-12) consistent with standard staffing formulas, the addition of a teacher of the visually impaired to replace service reduction from Board of Education Services for the Blind (BESB), and a project manager for operations.
 In addition, 3.0 FTE positions are included that were budgeted for in 2017-2018, but not captured in the staffing tables reported in the budget book.
 The staffing increases are partially offset by a reduction of 4.2 FTE professional assistants as a result of consolidating services.